-Whether you’re looking to learn how to brew a perfect cuppa from a master barista, taste coffee that won a championship, or discover beans and blends from across the globe, these Singaporean cafés are bound to sate your caffeine cravings.
+Whether you’re looking to taste an award-winning cuppa, learn about the nuances of brewing coffee or discover new blends from across the globe, these local cafes are bound to sate your cravings.

 Located on the compounds of a former metal hardware store, the establishment is as famous for its industrial-chic décor as it is for its fragrant brews.
 Retro furnishing, a charming al fresco courtyard space and quaint metal fixtures make an afternoon here a trip back to Singapore’s yesteryears.